 I love these clear boxes because the puzzles are stored in a nice sturdy box, but they are also protected.

 It doesn’t matter how big or small, just make sure all the pieces fit!
 You want everything neatly packed away so when people come over they can play on whatever surface is available without having to deal with sorting through piles of scattered puzzles.
 This way there’s less chance of losing pieces as well.

-Determine how many boxes you need by calculating the number of full-sized puzzles within your collection based on their puzzle sizes.
+When it comes to storing puzzles it’s important to determine how many boxes you need by calculating the number of full-sized jigsaw puzzles within your collection based on their puzzle sizes.
 As I mentioned before, I use these clear storage boxes but I’ve also used these rainbow pouches.

 If you have TONS of puzzles, you could also buy some portable drawers from IKEA (or something comparable) and use these as your stacking containers!
 They’re perfect because they can hold more than one box without too much weight, it’s easy to pull them out when someone wants to play with a different puzzle.
 You can use Ziploc bags or these clear pouches to organize your puzzles within the drawer.

 - Boxes with lids

 - Drawers – drawers are also great because everything has its own space

 - Stackable baskets – These come in lots of different shapes and colors

 - Small Zipper pouches for small kids puzzles